webpack/webpack.js.org/content/configuration/dev-server.md

 historyApiFallback: true
 ```

-By passing an object, this behavior can be controlled further using options like `rewrites`:
+By passing an object this behavior can be controlled further using options like `rewrites`:

 ```js
 historyApiFallback: {